How we try to ensure accessibility for all

 - We use colours that have enough contrast to ensure that type is legible

 - We include Google translate on all pages.

-Do you need help viewing the Berkshire Healthcare website?
+Do you need help viewing any of our websites?

 You can make this and any other website easier to read by changing the size text, making your mouse pointer easier to see, magnifying the screen and changing the colours of the background and text.

 Find out more about how to change these settings on the

 Visit My Web, My Way on the BBC website (opens a new browser tab)

 - Microsoft Edge

 - Chrome (latest versions)